RackPing/api_client_samples/perl/README.md

 ### Prerequisites

-Tested with Perl 5.10.1, but earlier versions may also work.
+Tested with Perl 5.10.1, but earlier and later versions will also very likely work.

 Install the following dependencies: